 My notebook is ordinary, inexpensive, and practical.
 It’s a binder made by Five Star Mead.

-It has a flexible plastic cover that’s lightweight, waterproof, and attractive with plastic rings.
+It has plastic binder rings and a flexible plastic cover that’s lightweight, waterproof, attractive, and easy to clean.
 Most important is that it always opens flat and you can fold it over on itself like a spiral notebook.

 Now that I realize how magical this notebook is, I think I might start using it even more systematically–open it at the beginning of every writing session and make some notes before I start writing.